Welcome to today's edition of the Rush 24-7 podcast.

 You know, just when did we turn into this sort of collectivized enterprise?

-The the caller from Las Vegas asked me, by the way, welcome back, Jason Lewis in for Rush on this open line Friday.
+The caller from Las Vegas asked me, by the way, welcome back, Jason Lewis in for Rush on this open line Friday.

-I mean, there's been a s systematic process, and the Supreme Court has helped, obviously.
+I mean, it has been a systematic process, and the Supreme Court has helped.

 You can go right back to all these decisions, and it's not the same country.